January 17, 2025

 Testing out the new equipment

-The team wanted to get all that was possible done on the project while the plant was still online.
-With the total plant turnaround coming up, there would also be many other projects that needed to be commissioned and tested during this time, so doing as much beforehand meant running into fewer bottlenecks.
+The team aimed to complete as much as possible on the project while the plant was still online.
+With the total plant turnaround approaching, many other projects also needed commissioning and testing during this time.
+Completing as much as possible beforehand helped avoid bottlenecks.

-With the plant online, in order to keep the old workstations and systems running while testing the new equipment, the team needed a temporary power source to supply the additional equipment being installed.
+With the plant online, the team required a temporary power source to supply the additional equipment being installed so that they could keep the old workstations and systems running while testing the new equipment.
 The solution the team came up with was to run extension cords from Process Control Network (PCNs) that had extra power.
-To reduce the risk of the ground wires causing tripping hazards or getting damaged, they installed overhead cable wireways.
+They installed overhead cable wireways to reduce the risk of the ground wires causing tripping hazards or getting damaged.

 Next the team installed two Fault Tolerant Ethernet (FTE) networks (for redundancy) to connect all the devices on the client’s system to.
 These ethernet networks will replace the coaxial network in due time.
-The coaxial network cannot be entirely replaced yet, as there are still systems connected to it.
+The team cannot fully replace the coaxial network yet, as some systems are still connected to it.
 In order for the devices on each network to communicate with one another, the team installed Honeywell Experion Local Control Network (ELCN) Bridges, creating a connection to both networks.

-All the new replacement equipment was installed onto the FTE network first, and then it could be tested.
+The team installed all the new replacement equipment onto the FTE network first, then tested it.
 To do this, the team consolidated all the related simulator equipment (Dell PowerEdge R710, R320, and R720 servers) into one cabinet, and replaced the existing stations with HP Thin Clients.
-The equipment and the servers were then virtualized into a Dell Poweredge R740 simulator host, where the team could then test out the equipment to ensure that it would function.
+The team virtualized the equipment and servers into a Dell PowerEdge R740 simulator host, allowing them to test the equipment and ensure it would function.

 On-process migration is a method of migrating devices virtually while the plant is still online, without needing to shutdown any operations.
 The team used this method to migrate:

-Dell VX Rail Hosts were implemented for these workstations, and to them, the team installed:
+The team implemented Dell VX Rail Hosts for these workstations, and to them, they installed:

-The Hosts were then connected to the FTE network and the equipment was tested by using a PC before committing the workstations from the coaxial network to the new equipment.
+The team then connected the Hosts to the FTE network and used a PC to test the equipment.
+Then, they committed the workstations from the coaxial network to the new equipment.

 Removing the old

-After the testing was complete, the workstations and virtualized hosts could be connected to the new equipment and FTE network, and the old physical servers, stations, and related wiring within the PCN cabinets could be demolished.
+After the team completed the testing, they connected the workstations and virtualized hosts to the new equipment and FTE network.
+The team could then demolish the old physical servers, stations, and related wiring within the PCN cabinets.
 Creating a secure and reliable communication between each end device for the client was now complete.

 Installing the safety equipment

-The final stage was to install the new Tricon Communication Modules (TCMs) to replace the soon-to-be-obsoleted Safety Manager Modules (SMMs).
-These could not be installed with the plant running since this was part of the plant safety system.
+The final stage was for the team to install the new Tricon Communication Modules (TCMs) to replace the soon-to-be-obsoleted Safety Manager Modules (SMMs).
+The team could not install these while the plant was running as this is part of the plant safety system.

 There were 4 Tricon safety systems and they could each only connect to one FTE network as there was only 1 Ethernet port per device, which meant no redundancy.
 So, the TCMs were routed through Honeywell Triconex Communication Interface Modules (TCMIs) which acted as a bridge connecting each TCM to the redundant FTE network.
 Regular network switches could not be used as TCMIs are able to do data conversion and mapping, whereas regular network switches cannot.